 And of course, we end up with a whole heap of inspections and investigations mandated out of that.

-And that’s simply, these sort of things come from not understanding what’s happening with that hidden risk.
+And that’s simply, these sorts of things come from not understanding what’s happening with that hidden risk.